-What are the new safe measures in place at Springwood Leisure Centre?
+What are the new safety measures in place at Springwood Leisure Centre?

-We have a range of safe measures in place:
+We have a range of safety measures in place:

 Please help us to protect you and our team by maintaining social distancing at all times

-Please follow our signage and one way systems around site on your visit
+Please follow our signage and one way systems around the site on your visit

-We kindly ask all adults attending site to wear a face covering
+We ask all adults attending site to wear a face-covering